-PwC South Africa has adopted a recognition and accountability framework to reward excellent behaviour and to facilitate remediation of behaviours that are inconsistent with the Code of Conduct.
+PwC South Africa has adopted an accountability framework to facilitate remediation of behaviours that are inconsistent with the Code of Conduct.

 Finally, the Organisation for Economic Co-operation and Development (OECD) provides guidance, including the OECD Guidelines for Multinational Enterprises (the OECD Guidelines), by way of non-binding principles and standards for responsible business conduct when operating globally.
 The OECD Guidelines provide a valuable framework for setting applicable compliance requirements and standards.
 Although the PwC network consists of firms that are separate legal entities which do not form a multinational corporation or enterprise, PwC's network standards and policies are informed by and meet the goals and objectives of the OECD Guidelines.